helenlaible/ss23-kba-project/docs/2_planning/1_business_use_cases.md

 @startuml
 left to right direction
-actor Interner_Systemtechniker as is package Medizinisches_Geraet {
+actor Interner_Systemtechniker as is package Medizinisches_Gerät {
-  usecase "Medizinisches Geraet verwalten" as UC1
+  usecase "Medizinisches Gerät verwalten" as UC1
 }

 is --> UC1